Jonathan2251/lbd/_sources/gpu.rst.txt

 SIMT
 ~~~~

 Single instruction, multiple threads (SIMT) is an execution model used in
-parallel computing where single instruction, multiple data (SIMD) is combined
+parallel computing, where single instruction, multiple data (SIMD) is combined
 with multithreading [#simt-wiki]_.

-The leading GPU architecture of Nvidia's gpu is as the following
+The leading GPU architecture of Nvidia GPUs is shown in the following figures.
-figures.

 .. _threadslanes:
 .. figure:: ../Fig/gpu/threads-lanes.png